NIoSaT/DYST/README.md

-# DYST: Did You See That?
-A Covert Channel Exploiting Recent Legitimate Traffic
+# DYST (*Did You See That?*) – A Covert Channel Exploiting Recent Legitimate Traffic

 This repository contains the proof-of-concept implementation of the **DYST** covert channel, accompanying the paper